Jason Collins: Brooklyn Nets (2014)

 On March 5, 2014, Collins signed a second 10-day contract with the Nets.
-On March 15, 2014, Collins signed with the Nets for the rest of the season.
+On March 15, he signed with the Nets for the rest of the season.

 On November 19, 2014, Collins announced his retirement from professional basketball after 13 seasons in the NBA.

 Player profile

 Collins had low career averages in the NBA of 3.6 points, 3.7 rebounds, 0.5 blocks, and 41 percent shooting from the field, and never averaged more than seven points or seven rebounds in a season.
 However, the basketball analytics community valued his defense through measurements not typically found in a boxscore.
 Collins was a physical player defending the post, boxed out well, and excelled at setting screens.
 He was precise in executing coaches' defensive strategies, and he read the opponents' movements well and communicated on defense.
 He also had a reputation for being a team leader, and earned consistent praise for his professionalism and intelligence on the court.